Sam1370/skribbl.io-Guesser/README.md

 # skribbl.io-Guesser
 Guesses skribbl.io.

 Download at releases.

 Written in java.

-Code soon to be added
+Code soon to be added.

+Compiled for win only.